SammithaS/Assignment/README.md

    npm run start:watch -- --functionName=function_1 --fixturePath=function_1_event.json
    ```
 10. You will see a `build.tar.gz` file is created and you can provide it while creating the snap_in_version.
-11. Install following prequisites.
-Refer [DevRev documentation](https://developer.devrev.ai/about/for-developers) for more information:
+11. Install following prequisites( Refer [DevRev documentation](https://developer.devrev.ai/about/for-developers) for more information):

    ```
    Install DevRev CLI